 Students receive close direct clinical supervision by faculty in the School of Nursing and we are proud to maintain one of the lowest student/teacher ratios in the state at 7:1.
 Our five semester nursing curriculum includes exposure to the wide range of nursing roles and clinical experiences including maternal/child nursing, pediatrics, mental health and public health nursing in addition to acute care nursing.

-The Center for Nursing Excellence
+The Center for Healthcare Education and Simulation

 The Center offers students the opportunity to learn from several computer-controlled mannequins including: an adult SimMan 3G, a high-fidelity child Pedia Sim, a high-fidelity birthing mother, a newborn baby SimNewB, and two low-fidelity mannequins.
 The Center also includes a mock nurses' station and the instructor's control room which has one-way glass portals and closed-circuit monitors for supervising and viewing the sessions led by clinical experts.

 Learn More About the Henry Predolin School of Nursing

 School of Nursing Fact Sheet

 School of Nursing Major Requirements

 School of Nursing Course Descriptions